CDAT/cdat/CONTRIBUTING.md

 considering additional use cases and writing corresponding tests.

-Adding tests is one of the most common requests after code is pushed to *UV-CDAT*.
+Adding tests is one of the most common requests after code is pushed to *CDAT*.
 It is worth getting in the habit of writing tests ahead of time so this is never an issue.

 #### Writing tests